-Graduate teaching assistants and new instructors may not know what questions to ask about lesson planning, grading, and classroom management.
+Graduate teaching assistants and new college instructors may have questions about lesson planning, grading, and classroom management.
 Some may be teaching in culturally and experientially diverse settings unfamiliar to them.
-This mentoring handbook describes, but not prescribes, methods, materials, and management strategies that can help maintain morale during that critical first year as a college instructor.
+This mentoring handbook describes but not prescribes methods, materials, and management strategies that can help maintain morale during those critical first years as a college instructor.

 Anna J. Small Roseboro, a National Board-Certified Teacher has over four decades teaching in five states.
 She has experience in public and private schools and colleges, mentoring early career educators, facilitating leadership institutes.
 She has served as a director of a summer program and chair of her English department, published six textbooks based on these experiences, and was awarded Distinguished Service Awards by the California Association of Teachers of English and the National Council of Teachers of English.